henridwyer/docker-letsencrypt-cron/README.md

+# NOTE: This repository is now in maintenance-only mode

+There is a [spiritual successor maintained by Jonas Alfredsson](https://github.com/JonasAlfredsson/docker-nginx-certbot/) that has some nice new features and is much more actively maintained.
+I highly suggest all users migrate their docker configs to use that docker image, as it is strictly superior to this one while still maintaning the same ease of use.

 # docker-nginx-certbot
 Create and automatically renew website SSL certificates using the free [letsencrypt](https://letsencrypt.org/) certificate authority, and its client [*certbot*](https://certbot.eff.org/), built on top of the [nginx](https://www.nginx.com/) webserver.